VinayB2/VinayB2/README.md

 - 👋 Hi, I’m Vinay
-- 👀 I’m interested in machine learning
+- 👀 Currently a python developer
-- 🌱 I’m currently learning Arduino
 - 📫 How to reach me?
 Follow me on instagram @vinay.b54

 <!---